dannash100/node.js/README.md

 ### Event Loop

-- alloqws node to perform non-blocking I/O operations despite JS being signle-threaded
+- allows node to perform non-blocking I/O operations despite JS being single-threaded
 - the event loop delegates many I/O operations to ```libuv``` which uses the OS itself such as thread pools.

 ### Streams